 Environmental products might need to go uber-manly, researchers suggest.

 So how do we fix this?
-According to a recent Scientific American article, if we want men to make better decisions, we need to make going green feel manly.
+According to a Scientific American article, if we want men to make better decisions, we need to make going green feel manly.

 The authors of the article were a group of researchers who conducted a series of experiments involving over 2,000 US and Chinese participants.
 According to their results, everyone seems to view certain green behaviors (like carrying a reusable shopping bag) as inherently more feminine.